Introduction to Rug Weaving

 What sorts of looms will work for rugs and tapestry and which ones are best left to other kinds of weaving

 I’ll walk you through two different projects.
-You can weave them exactly as I show you or you can modify them in any way you’d like including switching which colors you use where.
+You can weave them exactly as I show you or you can modify them in any way you’d like including using different colors or a different yarn entirely

 Finishing steps including making the braided edge you see in the photos

-More about Dwella and the yarn you’ll receive
+More about Dwella rug yarn and Gist’s kit

-Dwella is a yarn that Gist has been working on for a couple years.
+Dwella is a stunning rug-weight yarn that Gist has been working on developing for a couple years to get everything just right.
 I’ve been priviledge to be able to test it during this time and I’m thrilled with the resulting yarn.
 It is beautifully reflective and it weaves well using tapestry techniques.
+I recommend using this yarn for these projects if you are able to get it!
+(People in the USA of have easier access to this particular yarn so if you live somewhere else and need to use a different rug yarn, look for something that is about 350 ypp.)

 The Dwella colors are based on the Array tapestry wool line Gist makes.
 They have 24 colors of Dwella currently.
 If you’re an Array user, you’ll recognize the colors in the photo below as being Marigold 1, Cinnamon 2, Natural, Ocean 1, and Ocean 3.
 Gist has renamed the colors in the Dwella line.
 They are Potter (Cinnamon 2), Chanterelle (Marigold 1), Natural, Marina (Ocean 1), and Patina (Ocean 3).

-You’ll get two balls of Potter and two balls of Marina in your kit.
-You’ll receive one ball each of Chanterelle, Natural, and Patina for seven balls total.
-You’ll also get a tube of Brassard’s cotton seine twine warp in the #6 size.
+Also included in the kit is a tube of Brassard’s cotton seine twine warp in the #6 size.
 This warp will work on a floor loom in a 12 dent reed.
+You can do this class on a shafted floor loom or on a frame-type tapestry loom (more details below).
 We are going to weave these projects at 6 epi.

 Two projects you’ll learn to weave in the class along with the rug yarn and warp.
-You’ll get seven balls of yarn total.
+You’ll get seven balls of yarn total if you purchase the kit.

 The projects

 We’re going to weave two table-top projects that are 12 inches wide.
-You’ll have enough yarn in your kit to weave both of them with enough left over for further experimenting.
+You’ll have enough yarn in your kit to weave both of them with some left over for further experimenting.

-And after you’ve finished weaving the projects, we’ll learn to finish them so they lay flat on your table and wear well for years of use.
+And after you’ve finished weaving the projects, we’ll learn to finish them so they lay flat and wear well for years of use.

 Creating an edge braid during the finishing process